Yale-BIM/f23-assignments/assignment-1/README.md

  or [Box](https://yale.account.box.com) -- you should ensure that the teaching staff can access your ROS bags.

-- **Code:** Finally, you are expected to push code for this assignment to your [GitHub](http://www.github.com) repository as explained for the
+- **Code:** Finally, you are expected to push code for this assignment to your [GitHub](http://www.github.com) repository as explained in [SETUP1..md](../SETUP1_GitAssignmentRepo.md).
-the [first assignment](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-1).
 You should submit your final code via Gradescope for evaluation.

 #### Evaluation